 I wondered whether frozen yogurt actually has any of the probiotic benefits of yogurt cultures.
 I did a little research, and got an answer.

 Yes, some frozen yogurt does indeed provide probiotics.
-If the frozen yogurt says "with live & active cultures" on it, as Hood Froyo does, the product indeed contains real yogurt with live probiotics.
+If the frozen yogurt says "active live cultures" on it, the product indeed contains real yogurt with live probiotics.
 In fact, it is required to contain a minimum of 10 million cultures per gram when packaged.
-Freezing does not kill off these beneficial bacteria, heat does.
+The freezing process does not kill off all the beneficial bacteria, though some are lost.
 According to the National Yogurt Association (NYA), when yogurt is frozen...

 the cultures go into a dormant state, but when eaten and returned to a warm temperature within the body, they again become active and are capable of providing all the benefits of cultures in a refrigerated yogurt product.